-Development of new avenues for the production
+Development of new avenues for the production of fuels and polymers

 TOTAL is exploring new ways to monetize carbon resources, conventional or otherwise (natural gas, biomass, waste).
 These projects are part of the Group's commitment to building a diversified energy mix generating lower CO2 emissions.